MadManMcIvor/Wheelz/README.md

 - Create & List Automobiles in the Inventory
 - Create Technicians
 - Create, List, Delete, and mark as complete Appointments
+- The appointments list page will will filter out any already completed appointments and also show if the car had been sold by us as indicated with the VIP section.
 - Search for past Services by VIN
 - Create sales person
 - Create potential customers